dazthecorgi/docs/docs/api/04-q-kms/02-api-reference/01-key-operations/create-grant.md

 export const REQUEST_PARAMETERS = [
   {
     name: "KeyId",
-    type: "string",
+    type: "text",
     description: "The unique identifier for the KMS key that the grant applies to.",
-    required: true
+    required: true,
+    placeholder: "1234abcd-12ab-34cd-56ef-1234567890ab"
   },
   {
     name: "GranteePrincipal",
-    type: "string",
+    type: "text",
     description: "The principal that is given permission to perform the operations that the grant permits.",
-    required: true
+    required: true,
+    placeholder: "arn:aws:iam::111122223333:role/ExampleRole"
   },
   {
     name: "Operations",
-    type: "array[string]",
+    type: "text",
-    description: "A list of operations that the grant permits.",
+    description: "A list of operations that the grant permits (as JSON array).",
-    required: true
+    required: true,
+    placeholder: '["Decrypt", "Encrypt"]'
   },
   {
     name: "RetiringPrincipal",
-    type: "string",
+    type: "text",
     description: "The principal that is given permission to retire the grant by using RetireGrant operation.",
-    required: false
+    required: false,
+    placeholder: "arn:aws:iam::111122223333:role/RetireRole"
   },
   {
     name: "Constraints",
-    type: "object",
+    type: "text",
-    description: "A structure that you can use to allow the operations permitted by the grant only when the grant request includes particular encryption context keys or values.",
+    description: "A structure that you can use to allow the operations permitted by the grant only when the grant request includes particular encryption context keys or values (as JSON object).",
-    required: false
+    required: false,
-  },
+    placeholder: '"{\"EncryptionContextSubset\": {\"Department\": \"Finance\"}}"' },
   {
     name: "Name",
-    type: "string",
+    type: "text",
     description: "A friendly name for identifying the grant.
 Use the same name to refer to the same grant in subsequent requests.",
-    required: false
+    required: false,
+    placeholder: "ExampleGrant"
   }
 ];